Salman Ahmed Shaikh

 Samuel Huntington in his book raised the debate of clash of civilizations and argued that Islam has ‘bloody borders’.
 But, the data on actual military expenditures paints a very different picture and confirms that almost all major countries in the race to expend on military are not Muslim majority countries.
 Among the individual countries, United States has a share of 41.5% of global military spending followed by China, France, UK and Russia with shares of 5.8%, 4.5%, 4.5% and 4% respectively as per Stockholm International Peace Research Institute Yearbook 2009.
 How is this related to economics is not difficult to understand as development expenditure is compromised to expend on military.

 Huntington may classify democracy as an exclusive feature of western civilization.
-However, Islam, instead of discouraging democratic culture, directed Muslims to instigate democracy as a recurrent process and guiding principle for collective decision making in their society [Al-Shura: 38].
+However, Islam, instead of discouraging democratic culture, directed Muslims to instigate democracy as a recurrent process and guiding principle for collective decision making in their society [Al-Qur’an, Al-Shura: 38].

 However, Islamic concept of democracy is different from capitalistic democracy or Godless democracy.
 In a capitalistic democracy, the elite class is able to expend on political campaigns and hence take part in politics and where crony capitalism results in business and political class combining to pursue their self interest.
 In a Godless democracy, the accountability is restricted to laws set by humans and beyond which, there is no controlling mechanism if there is no belief in afterlife accountability.

 In an Islamic political system, afterlife accountability, if it is understood and observed clearly, will result in self-regulating mechanisms in all organs of state.
 Institutions after all, are represented and run by humans.
-With its distinctive worldview, Islam inculcates in a human, the concept of afterlife accountability and which act as a self-regulating mechanism.
+With its distinctive worldview, Islam inculcates in a human, the concept of afterlife accountability and which acts as a self-regulating mechanism.
 Indeed, historically, when rulers in Islamic state have lived in light of this recognition, they have exemplified modest and simple living.

-In matters where explicit divine guidance is present, democracy in an Islamic state would take divine guidance as guiding light and the divine guidance is itself quite logical, just, and equitable and has proven to be welfare-enhancing in collective spheres of life.
+In matters where explicit divine guidance is present, democracy in an Islamic state would take divine guidance as guiding light and the divine guidance is itself quite logical, just, and equitable and has proven to be welfare-enhancing in collective sphere of life.